kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 **Complete example: IEA 15 MW RWT**

-The `structure` field often grows quite extensively.
+The :code:`structure` field often grows quite extensively.
 For the IEA-15MW turbine, it is defined as follows:

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT.yaml
     :language: yaml
     :lines: 89-628

-The fourth and last field of the `blade` component is the `elastic_properties`, whose subfields are:
+The fourth and last field of the :code:`blade` component is the :code:`elastic_properties`, whose subfields are:

-- `inertia_matrix`: Defines the inertia properties of the blade, including mass and moment of inertia.
+- :code:`inertia_matrix`: Defines the inertia properties of the blade, including mass and moment of inertia.
-- `stiffness_matrix`: Defines the stiffness properties of the blade, including bending and torsional stiffness.
+- :code:`stiffness_matrix`: Defines the stiffness properties of the blade, including bending and torsional stiffness.
-- `structural_damping`: Defines the structural damping properties of the blade, currently in Rayleigh format `mu`.
+- :code:`structural_damping`: Defines the structural damping properties of the blade, currently in Rayleigh format :code:`mu`.
-- `point_mass`: Defines non-structural mass in the blade, such as lightning protection, root bolts etc, which is not defined or modelled as part of the composite structure.
+- :code:`point_mass`: Defines non-structural mass in the blade, such as lightning protection, root bolts etc, which is not defined or modelled as part of the composite structure.

-The `elastic_properties` field of the IEA-15MW turbine is defined as follows:
+The :code:`elastic_properties` field of the IEA-15MW turbine is defined as follows:

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT.yaml
     :language: yaml